 A report on biodiversity considerations was also completed by Cliff Wallis, P. Biol. of Cottonwood Consultants showing the negative impact of this development.
 Two example are the impact on the Prairie Falcons and the Bank Swallows as shown below (with 1,000 meter Alberta Environment setbacks for the prairie falcon).

 Falcons will almost certainly no longer occupy two nesting sites.
 The bank swallows will have their foraging habitat over the wetlands put at risk by alteration of the wetlands for storm water and will be wiped out by vehicle collision.
-Just outside the 1,000 meter setback is a pair of golden eagles.
+They were listed under the Federal SARA in 2017 as threatened.
+This location is critical habitat in the draft recovery strategy and a 500 meter radius from the bank swallow colonies is under discussion as of May, 2021.
+Just outside the 1,000 meter setback is a pair of golden eagles..
 This pair of golden eagles has been breeding in the Rosebud valley on lands adjacent to the proposed racetrack for many years.
 They are sensitive to human activity and it’s a rare to have a pair of golden eagles breeding in an area dominated by cultivation.
 The undisturbed valley provides the eagles with critical habitat in a landscape dominated by cropland.
 It is imperative that the valley be protected if sensitive raptors like the golden eagle are to remain in the area.
-This pair of golden eagles was recently filmed by the CBC for a documentary airing in October 2017.
+This pair of golden eagles was recently filmed by the CBC for a documentary that aired in October 2017.